wsgan001/GangHu/index.md

 <ul>
 <li>First Class Academic Scholarship, University of Electronic Science and Technology of China, China, 2016.09</li>
 <li>National Postgraduate Scholarship, University of Electronic Science and Technology of China, China, 2016.09</li>
-<li>Outstanding undergraduate dissertation, University of Electronic Science and Technology of China, China, 2016.06</li>
+<li>Outstanding Undergraduate Dissertation, University of Electronic Science and Technology of China, China, 2016.06</li>
 <li>Third Class Academic Scholarship, University of Electronic Science and Technology of China, China, 2015.09</li>
 <li>Third Class Academic Scholarship, University of Electronic Science and Technology of China, China, 2014.09</li>
 <li>National Encouragement scholarship, University of Electronic Science and Technology of China, China, 2013.09</li>